 Even though the holidays have just ended, this is the best time to start thinking ahead and saving for the next holiday season.

-"It's one of the best moves consumers can make when they think about budgeting for the holidays," says Mike Schenk, senior economist with the Credit Union National Association (CUNA).
+“It’s one of the best moves consumers can make when they think about budgeting for the holidays,” says Mike Schenk, vice president of economics and statistics with the Credit Union National Association (CUNA).

 But before you open such an account, Schenk recommends that you “go into it with forethought” and set up a budget, outlining how much you’d like to spend for each gift recipient so you can avoid “spending more than you envisioned.”